chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 The following parameters are specified for each test vector:

 - p, q, d, e, N: RSA private and public key parameters, each encoded as a hexadecimal string.
-- msg: Input messsage being signed, encoded as a hexadecimal string.
+- msg: Input message being signed, encoded as a hexadecimal string.
 The hash is computed using SHA-384.
 - info: Public metadata bound to the signature, encoded as a hexadecimal string.
 - eprime: The augmented public key exponent corresponding to e and metadata, encoded as a hexadecimal string.
 - blind: The message blinding value, encoded as a hexadecimal string.